ldkong1205/MSc-Dissertation/README.md

 > The installation and configuration of YOLOv3 have been completed and preliminary test has been carried out.

-> Details of the installation and configuration can be found at https://pjreddie.com/darknet/yolo/.
+> Details of the installation and configuration can be found at https://pjreddie.com/darknet/yolo/ and https://bbs.csdn.net/topics/392556090?list=lz.